CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 **BRAHMA**  I want to then ask you this - is the APL interpreter not looping inside the primitive operations?

-**KRISHNA**  Of course it is... but it is looping in highly optimised C, on dense arrays of booleans and small integers.
+**KRISHNA**  Yes, of course it is... but it is looping in highly optimised C, on dense arrays of booleans and small integers.
 The fact that we are performing the same computation on evey item of an array provides opportunities to vectorise the operations, or parallelise them on a GPU.

 **BRAHMA**  I see.
 Of course, that means you need to fully materialise the arrays, which could consume a lot of memory - right?
 In our Haskell solution, everything is lazy by default and so is list data-structure, so entire list is never materialized, only the needed element is brought in one at a time in memory and GCed after use.
 Though it appears that we are process element-by-element, one cannot tell, theoretically, whether the ```zipWith``` function is splitting into data chunks or whether data is CPU bound or GPU bound.
 The how-part is abstracted away - the code is declarative.
 But, yes the lambda is applied to every element during zipping is a fact.